Skip to main content Skip to accessibility

 If there is no legal reason why the complaint should not be investigated, the complaint can continue to be investigated under the Customer Feedback Policy.

-In cases where there are legal reasons why a complaint should not be dealt with under this policy, the complaint investigation will cease, the complainant advised of this fact and advised to ask their legal representative to contact the Law Officers’ Department or the Legal Services Manager.
+In cases where there are legal reasons why a complaint should not be dealt with under this policy, the complaint investigation will stop.
+The complainant will be advised of this fact and advised to ask their legal representative to contact the Law Officers’ Department or the Legal Services Manager.
 Any issues raised within the complaint that are not part of the claim will continue to be investigated.

-Where complaints involve the death of someone, these are referred to the Deputy Viscount, the Head of Clinical Governance and Risk Management at HCS who will lead and co-ordinate the investigation.
+Where complaints involve the death of someone, these are referred to the Deputy Viscount, the Head of Clinical Governance and Risk Management at Health and Care Jersey.
+They will lead and co-ordinate the investigation.
 This ensures clear lines of communication and investigation for both clinicians and families.

 Accountability and learning